-Within 0.4 Miles of Edinburgh Zoo
+2.24 Miles from Edinburgh Zoo

 Sitting atop the Corstorphine Hill overlooking the city, Edinburgh Zoo is Scotland’s second most visited paying tourist attraction after Edinburgh Castle, drawing more than 600,000 visitors a year.
 The zoo, which was built in 1913, is a not-for-profit organisation and is involved in various international conservation programmes, as well as breeding endangered species and researching animal behaviour.
 It has been granted four stars by the Scottish Tourism Board.

 Edinburgh Zoo was the first zoo in the world to house and breed penguins, and its Penguins Rock area has Europe's largest outdoor penguin pool – it’s 65 metres long and up to 3.5 metres deep - as well as mock sandy beaches and rocky areas (the different textures are good for the penguins’ feet), a waterfall and a diving board.

 It is also the only zoo in Britain to house koalas and giant pandas – there are two pandas, a male and a female, on loan from China, as well as four koalas, one of which became the first koala to be born in the UK.
 You can visit them in their eucalyptus garden, adorned with indigenous artwork, and learn about how a koala's body works, what the threats to koalas are in the wild, and how a joey develops.

 In the Budongo Trail, an enclosure big enough for 40 chimps, you can learn about the links between humans and their closest relatives; the Brilliant Birds aviary is home to exotic species from around the world, including the stunning lilac breasted roller, the Nicobar pigeon and the Bali myna, which is teetering perilously close to extinction.
 The aviary also houses a collection of fish and reptiles and a colony of leaf-cutter ants.